refractionPOINT/lce_doc/docs/events.md

 ### NETWORK_SUMMARY
 Generated either when a process exits or when a process has established 10 network connections.
 This event combines process information with the first 10 network connections it has done.
-It is a way to generated detections on process/network information without sending home all network events all the time which is a lot of data.
+It is a way to generate detections on process/network information without sending home all network events all the time which is a lot of data.

 ***Deprecated, replaced by:*** `NETWORK_CONNECTIONS`